FourEyedEngineer/DE0-Billboard-Name/README.md

 counters to time when the word shifts.

 GOAL: Make use of all six 7-segment displays on DE0-CV board instead of just 4.
+TO-DO: Add comments like what the HEX values are in binary.